 On that note… I’ve got to go.
 There’s one chocolate covered peanut butter heart left (taste testing was intense), and well, I think you know how it’s going down.

-I adapted this recipe from my Salted Chocolate Covered Peanut Butter Eggs recipe which can be found here.
-To make this recipe simply follow that link, make the recipe as directed BUT shape the peanut butter into hearts instead of eggs If you have any questions please feel free to ask away! xoxo
+I adapted this recipe from my Salted Chocolate Covered Peanut Butter Eggs!
+To make this recipe simply follow that link, make the recipe as directed BUT shape the peanut butter into hearts instead of eggs 🙂 If you have any questions please feel free to ask away! xoxo